1996 Acura NSX/NSX-T- Powertrain

 Torque Reactive Differential

-A new torque reactive limited slip differential was developed to minimize spinning the inside wheel on NSX models equipped with the manual transmission.
-This unit uses a multi-plate clutch and new, helical-type planetary gears.
-When traveling in a straight, the amount of slip between the rear wheels is controlled by the force of a preset spring-loaded disc imparting a force on the multi-plate clutch.
-In a tight corner, however, the force of the spring-loaded disc is overridden by the thrust force of the new helical-type planetary gears, thus preventing the inside wheel from spinning and enhancing stability.
-In testing, this unit improved acceleration time out of a corner by 10%.
+The torque reactive limited slip differential minimizes spinning the inside wheel on NSX models equipped with the manual transmission.
+This unit uses a multi-plate clutch and helical-type planetary gears.
+When traveling in a straight line, the amount of slip between the rear wheels is controlled by the force of a preset spring-loaded disc imparting a force on the multi-plate clutch.
+In a tight corner, however, the force of the spring-loaded disc is overridden by the thrust force of the helical-type planetary gears, thus preventing the inside wheel from spinning and enhancing stability.

 Torque Control Differential